AiR-ISZ-Gr1/systemy_rozproszone/README.md

 The project is based on a microservices architecture, ensuring flexibility and scalability.
 Each functionality of the store, such as the product catalog, payment system, or user management, is handled by a separate microservice.
 This allows for easy introduction of new features and scaling of the system as needed.
 Each microservice operates in an isolated Docker container, ensuring a consistent runtime environment and ease of deployment.
 Technologies

+## Important informations!
+The Chatbot application is not working because it is based on the ChatGPT API.
+To fix this, you need to add the API according to the instructions below:

+#TODO